-Discover thrilling adventures in the prehistoric Lost World of the Amazon at the Centara Grand Mirage Beach Resort Pattaya.
+Discover thrilling adventures in the prehistoric Lost World of the Centara Grand Mirage Beach Resort Pattaya.

 The beaches and its calming waves of Pattaya called out to me.
 Exploring the picturesque city topped my to-do list for the weekend.
 And so I took a quick two-hour drive from bustling Bangkok to the popular tourist destination.
 The weather was perfect, with just the right amount of sunshine and clear skies.
 I checked in to one of the resorts that had taken my fancy ever since a number of Thai-Indian weddings had taken place there.
 I entered the Lost World, located in the captivating Centara Grand Mirage Beach Resort Pattaya.